DONBAS: Luhansk: Re-registration denials, raids, religious communities closed

 On 20 August the LPR People's Council amended the Religion Law to extend the re-registration period from 18 August to 15 October.
 The amendment, which was published on 22 August, reaffirmed that any activity by religious communities that failed to get re-registration would be illegal.

-Sergei Nazarevich, first deputy Culture, Youth and Sport Minister, told the 20 August People's Council hearing that of 375 religious communities which had registration, 266 had already lodged re-registration applications which were undergoing "religious studies expert analyses".
+Sergei Nazarevich, first deputy Culture, Sport and Youth Minister, told the 20 August People's Council hearing that of 375 religious communities which had registration, 266 had already lodged re-registration applications which were undergoing "religious studies expert analyses".

-Andrei Litsoev, head of the Religious Organisations and Spirituality Department of the Culture, Youth and Sport Ministry in Luhansk, refused to say how many religious communities applied for re-registration, how many received such re-registration and how many were refused and why.
+Andrei Litsoev, head of the Religious Organisations and Spirituality Department of the Culture, Sport and Youth Ministry in Luhansk, refused to say how many religious communities applied for re-registration, how many received such re-registration and how many were refused and why.
 "I can't talk to you without authorisation from my superiors," he told Forum 18 from Luhansk on 18 October.

 Some religious communities were able to gain re-registration.
 Two religious communities – both of the Ukrainian Orthodox Church (Moscow Patriarchate) – had gained registration by 18 June.
 The Hare Krishna community was successful, a Hare Krishna representative from outside the region told Forum 18.